 Carlisle, PA’s Only Board Certified Orthodontist

 You might think all orthodontists are board certified, but, in fact, only one in three are.
-Finding an American Board certified orthodontist in Carlisle, PA is key to being 100 percent confident that all your orthodontic needs will be met in the most expert fashion possible.
+Finding an American Board certified orthodontist in Carlisle, PA is the only way to be certain you’ll have a great orthodontic experience.
 Dr. Richard J. Cantor with Cantor & Team Orthodontics is not only proud to be board certified, but he is also committed to providing the very best in service to all of his patients.